-When it comes to creating successful marketing messages, the word ‘new’ is overrated.
-Moreover, it can critically damage the effectiveness of your marketing — losing you new customers or clients in the process.
+When it comes to creating successful marketing, the word ‘new’ is overrated.
+Moreover, it can critically damage the effectiveness of your marketing, losing you sales or client enquiries in the process.

-- A new product or service is always seen as a risky bet.
+- A new product or service is thought of as risky.
+Untested.
+Less robust.
 At best, it’s a bigger gamble than the existing solution.
 At worst, the customer feels like a paying guinea pig.
+Ouch!

-The challenge comes, when a key part of your marketing message is that you offer a new way to do something.
+The challenge comes when a key part of your marketing message is that you offer a new way to do something.
 Even some big brands struggle to sell ‘new’ to people, despite multi-million dollar marketing campaigns.
+Who remembers ‘New Coke”?

-For example, rather than offering them a ‘new’ way, look at the core benefit of your product or service.
-Then, market that benefit to them instead.
-So, instead of a ‘new’ way, you could offer them one or more of the following 12 alternatives.
+For example, rather than offering your prospects a ‘new’ way to (whatever), look at the core benefit of your product or service.
+Then market that benefit to them instead.

 - A faster way.